A mail merge can invaluably save you time from having to send or print numerous documents while only slightly changing a few attributes.

-What is a mail merge you ask?
+What is a mail merge?

 A mail merge is used to batch-process numerous personalized documents such as letters, envelops, labels and emails in one go.

-Steps involved in applying mail merge—
+Steps involved in applying mail merge:

 Choose the type of merge you want to run.
-We are sending a letter so choose Letters and then choose Next: Starting document on the bottom right of the page.
+We are sending a letter, so choose Letters and then choose Next: Starting document on the bottom right of the page.

-Click on Browse and choose the excel document you saved on your desktop in Step 1.
+Click on Browse and choose the Excel document you saved on your desktop in Step 1.
 When we select the file, it will look like Sample: Mail merge recipient sample.

-Click on OK and then choose Next: Write your letter on the bottom right of the page.
+Click on OK and then choose Next: Write your letter, on the bottom right of the page.

-Highlight the field in your letter you want to fill and choose More items and select the correct field that corresponds to your spreadsheet column.
-Repeat this step for all field you want to fill in the letter.
-After you select the field press enter.
+Highlight the field in your letter you want to fill, choose More items, and select the correct field that corresponds to your spreadsheet column.
+Repeat this step for all fields you want to fill in the letter.
+After you select the field, press enter.
 The merge field in the letter should appear something like “Dear <<Title>> <<Last Name>>,”.
-It is important that the merged field has the << >> symbol on either side and you input these fields with the appropriate spacing and punctuation you want.
-For example put a space between the <<Title>> and <<Last Name>> attribute if that is how you wish for it to appear.
+It is important that the merged field has the << >> symbol on either side and that you input these fields with the appropriate spacing and punctuation.
+For example, put a space between the <<Title>> and <<Last Name>> attribute if that is how you wish for it to appear.

 Preview and finish the mail merge.
 Choose Next: Preview your letters.
-Choose the <<Recipient>> record button to move through letters and review the letters.
+Choose the <<Recipient>> record button to move through and review the letters.

 Choose Next: Complete the merge, and choose Print Documents or send E-mail messages.

 Save the mail merge.
-When you save the mail merge document, it stays connected to the data source and it can be used for next bulk mailing.
+When you save the mail merge document, it stays connected to the data source, and it can be used for next bulk mailing.

 Written by Usman Ali